 You searched for: “planet

-A rotating body of substantial size held in orbit by the gravitational attraction of a star.

-A planet is not self-luminous.
+A rotating body of substantial size held in orbit by the gravitational attraction of a star: A planet is not self-luminous.
 It reflects starlight.

-Its own gravity pulls a planet into its most stable shape, a slightly flattened sphere.
+A planet's own gravity pulls itself into its most stable shape, a slightly flattened sphere.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 19)